gpilab/foray/src/tools/math/README.md

 - [?] on syntax errors, src text is shown in red
 - [?] show specific syntax error messages to aid user debugging

-## Implementation
+## Implementation Details

-- [ ] text input as a component associated with the shape
+- [x] text input as a component associated with the shape
-    - currently a global component is being moved around to appear next to each shape
+    - previously, a global component was being moved around to appear next to each shape
-    - this works fine, but is messy.
+    - this worked fine, but is messy.
 It increases state sharing, and is clunky to react to state changes